 Diversity & equity in school leadership

-We discuss the power and responsibility that teachers have, why we need better data to improve our schools, the importance of the student voice and human conversations and the ways that schools can partner with their communities.
+We discuss why we need better data to improve our schools, the importance of the student voice and human conversations and the ways that schools can partner with their communities.

 Video games: families, education, the risks and rewards

-Video games have a huge influence on society.
-We take a look at the benefits for families and in educational settings and explore the debate around violence and deviancy.
+Here, we take a look at the benefits of video games for families and in educational settings, and explore the debate around violence and deviancy.